StefanosINC/CryptoTrack/README.md

 ## Tutorials and Small Test Projects Will begin as of 5/15/2022
 ## Diaagrams for the project will start 6/1/2022
--- React Native will be need to be learned as well.
-Setting assiding time will be interseting.
---

 ## Coding for Project will begin July 10th.